 If you watch the PGA Tour or European Tour on TV you may notice that a lot of the players have matching brands and models for their driver and woods and even driving irons and hybrids.

 But what does that actually tell us?

-Pros are getting paid to play those clubs and have an army of club fitters available at their dispoal every day they are on tour to make adjstments to their clubs on a regular basis.
+Pros are getting paid to play those clubs and have an army of club fitters available at their disposal every day they are on tour to make adjustments to their clubs on a regular basis.

 At the professional level a lot of it comes down to money and players will use a ‘matching’ brand and model of driver and fairway woods simply because they are paid to.

 It’s also not unknown for players to use one brand of club but have it ‘stamped’ as another brand so that they fulfil their contractual obligations.

 Saying that, as you can see from the table below, the pros still end up with all manner of combinations of driver, woods and hybrids in their bag.

 Just take a look at Bernard Langer!
 He carries 7 different brands of clubs in his bag of 14 clubs.